 The relationship between Barcelona and the cinema has always been blooming.
 Not only because of the movies set in the Catalan capital, but also because of the numerous movie theaters that are in the city.
 However, many of them have been closed in the lasted few years, some of them have opened again after a few months, transformed into places for the “true lovers” of the cinema.
-Neighbourhood theaters oR theaters specialized in one particular genre, which have been able to avoid the crisis of the sector and have survived thanks to their specialization and to the client care they provide.
+Neighbourhood theaters or theaters specialized in one particular genre, which have been able to avoid the crisis of the sector and have survived thanks to their specialization and to the client care they provide.
 If you are a cinema fanatic, Barcelona is your city.
+Take now your ticket with Renfe-SNCF in Cooperation.

 Phenomena’s theater hall and outside